 OnSIP was built for people who hate waiting.
-We offer a complete phone system that takes less than an hour to set up—and it's all DIY.
-There's no extra hardware required.
-Desk phones optional.
-All you need are your laptop and your vocal cords (not included).
+We offer a complete cloud phone system that takes less than an hour to set up, and it's all DIY.
+There's no extra hardware required—and desk phones are optional.
+All you need are your laptop, mobile phone, or tablet!

-It only takes six steps to set up an OnSIP phone system, all without having to call a bearded tech support guy who doesn't like you.
+It only takes 6 steps to set up an OnSIP phone system.
 To get started, simply answer a few questions and create a password to open your OnSIP account.

 Once you sign up, you'll receive an account activation email.
 Click on the "Activate" button to proceed to a series of pages that look like this:

 Here, you can enter the information for all the new users you wish to add to your OnSIP account.
 You can also assign each person an internal extension.
 By default, the admin user is assigned the extension 7001, so all additional users are auto-assigned extensions starting with 7002.
 You also have the option to create your own extensions if desired.